 For everything you need to know about visiting Walt Disney World during 2020, check out this post.

 Ready to book your WDW vacation?
 Start here.

 - Arrive at each park an hour prior to official park opening.
 Check with your resort to see how early buses and/or the Disney Skyliner are running so you know which to take to be on time.

 - Focus on attractions for the first several hours of your day.
-I’ve listed the ideal order of attractions, per park, in this post.
+I’ve listed the ideal order to follow, per park, in this post.

 - Break for a late lunch after moving through your list.
 I recommend having a dining reservation for around 1:00pm.